sonatype-nexus-community/iq-success-metrics2/README.md

 create-csvfile.bat <iq-host-url> <iq-username> <iq-password>
 run-app.bat

+*Continue with the Access the app section below*
 ```

-*Contimue with the Access the app section below*

 **Using the app**